 The Advancement Office at Belen Jesuit strives to raise funds and other resources to support the academic, capital and endowment needs of the school.
-These goals are accomplished through the Annual Fund, Gala Dinner, Fr.
+These goals are accomplished through the Fund for Belen, Gala Dinner, Fr.
 Izquierdo Memorial Golf Classic, Tombola and other special events and planned giving programs.
 The department also communicates the school's mission, vision and activities to parents, alums, students and the general public through this web site, the alumni magazine, email and the media.
 Parent volunteer and alumni activities are also coordinated through this department.

 All donations to Belen Jesuit, regardless of the size, make a difference in so many ways and make a difference in so many lives.
 They have provided the gift of a Belen Jesuit education to many young men for whom it would not have otherwise been economically possible.
 Each generation has benefited from the generosity of the generations that went before it, and through continued fundraising efforts, many more generations will benefit as well.
 Keeping up with inflation, paying faculty and staff just wages, maintaining facilities, meeting the challenges of technology and most importantly, providing this education to all who desire are just a few of the challenges and motivations that keep us focused on the need to raise money.
 Charitable gifts to Belen Jesuit Preparatory School are wise investments in the current and future education of our children and our communities.

-The Annual Report provides an overview of the school and acknowledge the exceptional financial contributions by members of our community.
+The President’s Report provides an overview of the school and acknowledge the exceptional financial contributions by members of our community.
 We also honor our faculty, alumni, and sponsors and are grateful to our devoted parents.

 The Belen Jesuit fiscal year runs from August 1 through July 31.